centreon/centreon-documentation/versioned_docs/version-23.10/integrations/data-analytics/sc-canopsis-events.md

 >
 > “create”, “read”, “delete” must be checked

-Make sure Canospsi is able to receive data sent by Centreon: flows must not be blocked by Canopsis's configuration or by a security equipment.
+Make sure Canopsis is able to receive data sent by Centreon: flows must not be blocked by Canopsis's configuration or by a security equipment.

 ## Configuring the stream connector in Centreon